 However, the proportion of a month that a respondent has had the opportunity to tell us about differs depending on the week that they take the survey.
-As the survey aims for the same number of interviews every week, rather than calculate an individual PRF for each respondent we can calculate an average one for the month.
+As the survey aims for the same number of interviews every week, rather than calculate an individual PRF for each respondent, we can calculate an average one for the month.
 Using an average, rather than individual PRFs helps to smooth out the impact of any outliers and so means they don't have a disproportionate impact on the resulting estimations.
+The partial reporting factor adjusts for the number of respondents who completed survey's each week, and monthly PRF in 2024 ranged from 1.86 to 2.39.